In This Article: Overview of Insured Retirement Plan (IRP)

 An example of someone who the Insured Retirement Plan strategy should be considered for is an individual who has already taken advantage of the tax advantage investment vehicles (RRSP and TFSA) in Canada, little to zero debt, possibly a business owner or owns multiple properties and is looking to use additional cash investments to create an additional source of tax-advantaged retirement income and provide tax-free funds to their beneficiaries at the time of death.

-When used correctly, the Insured Retirement Plan strategy can provide an additional source of conservative retirement income as well as a life insurance death benefit (tax free) to surviving heirs.
+When used correctly, the IRP strategy can provide an additional source of conservative retirement income as well as a life insurance death benefit (tax free) to surviving heirs.

 The Insured Retirement Plan can be a very powerful strategy when used correctly with the right individuals.
 It involves purchasing a permanent life insurance policy which is a long-term financial decision and can involved quite high premiums to build the cash value of the policy.